Eli Cohen: Early life

-Emigration from Egypt

 By December 1956, just after the Suez Crisis, he was forced to leave Egypt; his immigration to Israel was facilitated by the Jewish Agency.
 In 1959, he married Nadia Majald (born c.
 1935), an Iraqi-born Jew with whom he would have three children (Sophie, Irit, and Shai) after settling down in Bat Yam.
 Through this marriage, Cohen became the brother-in-law of Israeli author Sami Michael.

-Career
+Enlistment with Mossad

 The Israel Defense Forces recruited him in 1957 and placed him in military intelligence, where he became a counter-intelligence analyst and a translator.
 His work bored him and he attempted to join the Mossad, but he was offended when the Mossad rejected him, and he resigned from military counter-intelligence.
 For the next two years, he worked as a filing clerk in a Tel Aviv insurance office.

-Enlistment with Mossad

 The Mossad recruited Cohen after Director-General Meir Amit, looking for an intelligence officer to infiltrate the Syrian government, came across his name while looking through the agency's files of rejected candidates, after none of the current candidates seemed suitable for the job.
 For two weeks Cohen was put under surveillance and was judged suitable for recruitment and training.
 Cohen was then informed that Mossad had decided to recruit him and underwent an intensive six-month course at the Mossad training school.
 His graduate report stated that he had all the qualities needed to become a katsa, or field agent.